ClementPla/fundus-lesions-toolkit/README.md

 </p>

-# A Toolkit for Lesions Segmentation in Fundus
+# Toolkit for Lesions Segmentation in Fundus Images

 This library offers a set of models (with pretrained weights) for the segmentation of lesions in fundus images.
 As of now, four lesions are segmented

     1. Cotton Wool Spot
     2. Exudates
-    3. Microaneurysms
+    3. Hemmorrhages
-    4. Hemmorrhages
+    4. Microaneurysms